retanar/Feature-Module-Showcase/README.md

 navigating to this module, and don't rely on any other modules.
 Impl modules contain screens, implementation for the navigation, and can rely on other api modules for navigating to them.

-Modules' naming scheme is snake_case.
+Naming scheme of modules and packages is camelCase.

 ### UI